ahmetb/kubernetes-network-policy-recipes/00-create-cluster.md

 **[Google Kubernetes Engine (GKE)][gke]** easily lets you get a Kubernetes cluster with Network Policies feature.
 You do not need to install a network policy provider yourself, as GKE configures Calico as the networking provider for you.
-(This feature is currently in beta as of Kubernetes v1.8.)
+(This feature is generally available as of GKE v1.10.)

 To create a GKE cluster named `np` with Network Policy feature enabled, run: